Claude Lambert

 She published in French a novel and a series of children stories.
 She also co-authored a political book illustrated by Virginia Haggard-Leirens, the author of “My life with Chagall.“

-Her recent books in English are distributed by Ingram and can be found easily on Amazon.
+Her recent books in English are distributed by Ingram and can be found easily on Amazon or Barnes & Noble.
 “On Pets and Men” are humorous very short stories.
-“Vague Souvenir” is a world war 2 fiction.
+“Vague Souvenir” is a World War 2 fiction.
+"Crimes of the Balance Sheet" is a mystery book.

 Where to find Claude Lambert online